veracity/veracity-documentation/sections/dataworkbench/analytics.md

 </figure>

 No matter python script succeeds or fails, you will receive a email.

 Succeed email
 <figure>
 	<img src="assets/pythonexecution-succeed.png"/>
 </figure>

+and meanwhile You will see the new dataset in the same workspace you executed the script.

 Fail email
 <figure>
 	<img src="assets/pythonexecution-fail.png"/>